Women in truck driving industry advocate for more parking and restroom access

 Rhonda Hartman can relate.
 She’s been a truck driver for more than 40 years.

-“I learned really right away that this is what I wanted to do,” Hartman said.
+Read: Sheriff: 3rd person of interest in custody in deadly Seminole County carjacking, kidnapping

-Read: DUI arrest in St. Johns County after tow truck driver was hit and killed in Putnam County
+“I learned really right away that this is what I wanted to do,” said Hartman.

 Both women told our Washington News Bureau while they love their work, there are safety risks that come with it.
 That’s why they came to Capitol Hill to push lawmakers for action.